waynegraham/registry.clir.org/_projects/2016-images-of-indonesia-photographs-from-the-john-m-ech.md

 ---
 layout: project
-title: "Images of Indonesia: Photographs from the John M. Echols Collection on Southeast Asia"
+title: Images of Indonesia: Photographs from the John M. Echols Collection on Southeast Asia
 ---